The Relationship Between Compliance and Customers

 It is fragmentary compliance that leads to inconvenience to the customers as it results in complex business processes and delays in providing the relevant services.
 As you know customers today are digitally active, they expect to reach out to you on every channel they want to.
 But fragmentary compliance makes the process slow, hence, decreasing the number of loyal and trustworthy customers.

 Why is customer experience important?

 This should not even be a question because this is what every organization is concerned about.
-Customer experience involves customer’s perspective on how easy it is for them to deal or interact with your organization.
-It is the combination of all the touch points and each and every way to interact whether it is rational or emotional.
+Customer experience involves the customer’s perspectives on how easy it is for them to deal with or interact with your organization.
+It is the combination of all the touch points and every way to interact whether it is rational or emotional.

 There are certain reasons why you need to retain your existing customers because it is much more expensive to attract new customers than to serve your loyal ones.
 And how is this possible to retain?
 Simply, by giving them what they want and how they want.
 According to Eskaben Kolsky, former Gartner Analyst, ‘Customers today are looking for guaranteed best customer services instead of just a promise for the same and this around 55% of them are ready to pay more’.So, it’s important to develop great customer experience and organizations must find out ways to manage their existing compliance responsibilities.